An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present SWE-Judge, the first LLM-as-Ensemble-Judge metric specifically designed to evaluate the correctness of generated software artifacts. \TOOL employs a multi-evaluator framework to ensure accurate and reliable evaluations.
-It defines five distinct evaluation strategies and introduces a dynamic team selection mechanism that chooses the most appropriate subset of strategies.
-Our experiments show that \TOOL achieves significantly and consistently higher correlations with human judgments—ranging from 5.9\% to 183.8\% improvement on average, compared to existing automated evaluation metrics.
-Furthermore, \TOOL reaches agreement levels with human annotators that are comparable to inter-annotator agreement in tasks like code generation and automated program repair.
+In this paper, we present \TOOL, the first LLM-as-Ensemble-Judge metric specifically designed to evaluate the correctness of generated software artifacts. \TOOL defines five distinct evaluation strategies and introduces a team selection mechanism that chooses an appropriate subset of strategies.
+Our experiments show that \TOOL achieves substantially and consistently higher correlations with human judgments, with improvements ranging from 29.6\% to 140.8\% on average compared to existing automatic evaluation metrics.
+Furthermore, \TOOL reaches agreement levels with human annotators that are close to inter-annotator agreement in tasks like code generation and automated program repair.

-In future work, we plan to extend SWE-Judge beyond correctness evaluation to cover additional dimensions, such as assessing non-functional properties of generated software artifacts.
+In future work, we plan to extend \TOOL beyond correctness evaluation to cover additional dimensions, such as assessing non-functional properties of generated software.

+\textbf{Acknowledgement.} This research was supported by the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant (Project ID: 23-SOL-SMU-004).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore.